 Here’s the simple, easy way we budget and pay cash for our family getaway every year:

-- First, decide how much you want to spend for next year’s trip including gas or airfare, food, lodging, activities, etc.
+- First, decide how much you want to budget for next year’s trip including gas or airfare, food, lodging, activities, etc.

 - Next, divide that number by 12 and begin putting a monthly installment into a savings account, cash envelopes, or whatever you use.